Brad Watson (writer)

 Wilton Brad Watson (July 24, 1955 – July 8, 2020) was an American author and teacher of creative writing.
 Originally from Mississippi, he worked and lived in Alabama, Florida, California, Boston, and Wyoming.
 He was a professor at the University of Wyoming from 2005 until his death in 2020.
-In his lifetime Watson published four books – two novels and two collections of short stories – to critical acclaim.
-His fifth (posthumous) book is There Is Happiness: New and Selected Stories (July 2024).
+In his lifetime Watson published four books – two novels and two collections of short stories – to critical acclaim; a collection of stories was published posthumously.

 Early life

 Watson was born in Meridian, Mississippi on July 24, 1955.
 He was the second of three sons of Robert Earl Watson and Bonnie Clay.
 He married his high school sweetheart while still in school, and they had a son together.
 They moved to Los Angeles after finishing high school, and Brad worked as a garbage truck driver while aspiring to become an actor.
-He subsequently returned home to Mississippi after his older brother, Clay, died in a car accident.
-At the urging of his family, he furthered his education, first at Meridian Junior College and then Mississippi State University, where he graduated with a degree in English.
+He went home to Mississippi after his older brother, Clay, died in a car accident.
+He went back to school, first at Meridian Junior College and then Mississippi State University, where he graduated with a degree in English.
 Subsequently, he undertook postgraduate studies at the University of Alabama, obtaining a Master of Fine Arts in writing and American literature.